OpenF2/F2/README.md

 `$> grunt version`

+## Upgrading

+It is a goal of ours to make upgrading to the latest version of F2 a minor effort for development teams.
+The details from each release of F2, minor and major, are tracked in the [changelog](https://github.com/OpenF2/F2/wiki/Changelog).
+As of version 1.2, no breaking changes have been introduced and therefore upgrading should be as simple as [downloading the latest copy of F2.js](https://raw.github.com/OpenF2/F2/master/sdk/f2.min.js) and updating your website.

+For more notes on upgrading your container or app to the latest version of F2, [read more in the Docs](http://docs.openf2.org/f2js-sdk.html#upgrading).

 ## Talk

 Have a question?
 Want to chat?
 Open an [Issue on GitHub](https://github.com/OpenF2/F2/issues), ask it on our [Google Group](https://groups.google.com/forum/#!forum/OpenF2) or send an email to <info@openf2.org>.

-## Bug Tracking
+## Issues, Enhancements, Bugs

-To track bugs and issues, we are using [Issues on GitHub](https://github.com/OpenF2/F2/issues).
+To track bugs, issues and enhancement requests, we are using [Issues on GitHub](https://github.com/OpenF2/F2/issues).

 ## Developers